Editors' Picks - Top Online Poker Sites for US Players

 Check out our Online Poker Deposit Options guide for more information, but in a nutshell there are a variety of ways to get money on to poker sites from the U.S.

 The best U.S. poker sites still accept credit cards and bank drafts, while others rely primarily on third-party online payment processors and similar methods.

 Each website allows for several different methods of deposits and withdrawals, so be sure to check out the options on the site's payments page before you put cash on a site.

-Will Online Poker Ever Be Fully Licensed and Regulated in the USA?
+Will Online Poker Ever Be Fully Licensed and Regulated in the Entire United States?

 It looks that way, although no one knows exactly when it will happen.
 There have been numerous bills over the last few years that if passed would allow for regulated, legalized and taxed online poker.